Join

 A view of the Oval Staircase at Culzean Castle, looking up from the ground floor.
 The wide sweeping stairs are covered by a red patterned carpet in the middle of the tread.
 Two standard lamps stand either side of the staircase.

-Want to make the most of your time on the west coast?
+Want to make the most of your time on the West Coast?
 Take your pick from this list of 12 great things to do near Glasgow.
 Weve got everything covered, from free family events and outdoor adventures to days spent delving into Scottish history.

 Outdoor activities